rentspree/gitlabci-garbage-collection/README.md

 ```bash
 sh main.sh
 ```
 The docker container run as **rentspree-gc** name.
-By default, Cron Jobs will execute every day at **00:00 am**.
+By default, Cron Jobs will execute every day at midnight.
 You can change default Cron Jobs in config/config.json.

 ### Monitor Cron Jobs
 ```bash